Home > Mac Data Recovery Tips

 5. Find and select the desired files you want to restore, then click Restore to return selected items to the original locations.

-After recovering deleted files that are not in Mac Trash, you can read this part to know some tips to avoid the same situation in the future.
-Applying the tips below to ensure that the deleted files are placed in the Mac Trash and that you are informed prior to permanently removing files from your Mac.
+After recovering deleted files that are not in Mac Trash, you can read this part to learn some tips to avoid the same situation in the future.
+Applying the tips below to ensure that the deleted files are placed in the Mac Trash and that you are informed before permanently removing files from your Mac.

 Check settings in Finder